-- i) Pursuant to HERA, housing that is constructed, reconstructed or rehabilitated with NSP funds must meet all applicable local codes, rehabilitation standards, ordinances, and zoning ordinances at the time of project completion.
+- 1. Pursuant to HERA, housing that is constructed, reconstructed or rehabilitated with NSP funds must meet all applicable local codes, rehabilitation standards, ordinances, and zoning ordinances at the time of project completion.
 When NSP funds are used for rehabilitation, the entire development must be brought up to the applicable property standards, pursuant to 24 CFR §92.251(a) (1).
-In the absence of a local code construction, reconstruction, or rehabilitation, NSP-assisted new construction, reconstruction or rehabilitation must meet, as applicable, International Residential Code and the National Electrical Code.
-To avoid duplicative inspections when Federal Housing Administration (FHA) financing is involved in an NSPassisted property, a participating jurisdiction may rely on a Minimum Property Standards (MPS) inspection performed by a qualified person.
+In the absence of a local code for new construction, reconstruction, or rehabilitation, NSP-assisted new construction, reconstruction or rehabilitation must meet, as applicable, International Residential Code and the National Electrical To avoid duplicative inspections when Federal Housing Code.
+Administration (FHA) financing is involved in an NSP-assisted property, a participating jurisdiction may rely on a Minimum Property Standards (MPS) inspection performed by a qualified person.
 Gut rehabilitation, reconstruction or new construction of residential buildings up to three stories must be designed to meet the standard for Energy Star Qualified New Homes.
 All gut rehabilitation, reconstruction or new construction of mid-or high-rise multifamily housing must be designed to meet American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) Standard 90.1-2004, Appendix G plus 20 percent.
-Other rehabilitation must meet these standards to the extent applicable to the rehabilitation work undertaken. - ii) Multifamily Rental Housing must meet the accessibility requirements at 24 CFR Part 8, which implements Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. §794) and covered multifamily dwellings, as defined at 24 CFR §100.201, must also meet the design and construction requirements at 24 CFR §100.205, which implement the Fair Housing Act (42 U.S.C.
+Other rehabilitation must meet these standards to the extent applicable to the rehabilitation work undertaken. - 2.Rental Housing must meet the accessibility requirements at 24 CFR Part 8, which implements Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. §794) and covered multifamily dwellings, as defined at 24 CFR §100.201, must also meet the design and construction requirements at 24 CFR §100.205, which implement the Fair Housing Act (42 U.S.C.
 3601-3619) and the Fair Housing Act Design Manual produced by HUD.

 Additionally, pursuant to the current as of the date of the application QAP, 10 TAC §50.9(h)(4)(H), Developments involving New Construction (excluding New Construction of nonresidential buildings) where some Units are two-stories and are normally exempt from Fair Housing accessibility requirements, a minimum of 20% of each Unit type (i.e. one bedroom, two bedroom, three bedroom) must provide an accessible entry level and all common-use facilities in compliance with the Fair Housing Guidelines, and include a minimum of one bedroom and one bathroom or powder room at the entry level.
 A certification will be required after the Development is completed from an inspector, architect, or accessibility specialist.
-For rehabilitation developments, the scope, specifications and costs associated with complying with accessibility requirements must be identified in the Property Condition Assessment. - iii) All NSP1-PI assisted properties must meet all applicable State and local housing quality standards and code requirements, which at a minimum must address Universal Physical Condition Standards (UPCS) or the housing quality standards (HQS) in 24 CFR §982.40, but only if HQS is required for another funding source.
-If there are no such standards or code requirements, the housing must meet Universal Physical Condition Standards, unless HQS is required for another fund source.
-When NSP1-PI funds are used for rehabilitation the entire unit must be brought up to the applicable property standards, pursuant to 24 CFR §92.251(a)(1).
+For rehabilitation developments, the scope, specifications and costs associated with complying with accessibility requirements must be identified in the Property Condition Assessment.

+- 3. All NSP1-PI assisted properties must meet all applicable State and local housing quality standards and code requirements, which at a minimum must address UPCS and the housing quality standards HQS in 24 CFR §982.40.
+When NSP1-PI funds are used for rehabilitation the entire unit must be brought up to the applicable property standards, pursuant to 24 CFR §92.251(a)(1). - 4.
+The Real Estate Analysis Rules current as of the date of the application, will apply, except that if the Rules and the Federal or Texas NSP guidelines conflict, the provisions described in the HUD notice or described herein will govern. - 5.
+All applications with multifamily housing units intended to serve persons with disabilities must adhere to the Department's Integrated Housing Rule at 10 TAC §1.15.